Arkansas schools will not reopen for remainder of school year

-LITTLE ROCK, AR - Governor Asa Hutchinson announced Monday schools will remain closed for the rest of the school year.
+LITTLE ROCK, Ark. - Arkansas Gov Asa Hutchinson said Monday schools will remain closed for the rest of the school year.

 Education Secretary John Key said school districts have time to develop a plan moving forward.